0

 Impact of High Glycemic Foods on Blood Sugar

-High glycemic foods are like a roller coaster for your blood sugar.
-When you eat them, they convert into glucose faster than you can say "sugar rush," leading to spikes in your blood sugar levels.
+High-glycemic foods convert quickly into glucose within the body, leading to spikes in blood sugar levels.
 Think bread, pasta, and, yes, those tempting sweets.

 It's not just about the immediate spike; these foods also affect how you feel afterward.
 Have you ever felt that crash after a high-sugar meal?
 That's your blood sugar plummeting back down.